 Then, when the child is born, Sarah imagines how “everyone who hears this will laugh” (Acts 21:6).
 So Isaac, the son of Abraham, was funny but joyful news to Sarah.

-The name’s significance has often been explained by the fact that even God shared the joy of the parents at his birth.
+The name’s significance has often been explained by the fact that even God shared the parents’ joy at his birth.

 The gift God offered to Abraham